Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Discussion and Conclusions

 More recently, Tobar et al.~\cite{Tobar2024} have proposed detecting single gravitons using massive quantum acoustic resonators (kg-scale bars) cooled to their quantum ground state.
-Their starting point is the same atomic-scale coupling deficit that our Section~\ref{sec:coupling} quantifies: Weinberg's calculation~\cite{Weinberg1972} gives a spontaneous graviton emission rate of $\Gamma_{\mathrm{spon}} \sim 10^{-40}$~Hz for the hydrogen $3d \to 1s$ transition---precisely the matrix element we compute in Sec.~\ref{sec:matrix_element}.
-Tobar et al.\ circumvent this by moving to macroscopic scales: the tidal coupling for a resonator of mass $M$ and physical size $L$ replaces the atomic scale $m_e a_0^2$ with $M L^2$.
-For a kg-scale, meter-scale bar, the mass ratio alone provides $M/m_e \sim 10^{30}$ and the geometric ratio $(L/a_0)^2 \sim 10^{20}$; the overall coupling enhancement depends on the specific mode structure (the quantum matrix element involves the phonon zero-point motion, not $L$ directly) but exceeds the atomic value by many tens of orders of magnitude.
-Even so, autonomous gravitational wave detection is not feasible; their proposal relies on correlating quantum jumps in the resonator with \emph{classical} LIGO detections of the same event.
-LIGO serves as the herald, and the resonator probes whether the exchanged energy is quantized.
-This confirms the transducer gain hierarchy at all scales: Mechanism~A, regardless of the detector's mass and size, does not reach the strain sensitivity of Mechanism~C (light propagation over macroscopic baselines).
-The scientific goal of such experiments is not gravitational wave astronomy but tests of quantum gravity---a distinct and complementary objective.
-A comprehensive review of massive quantum systems as probes of gravity is given by Bose et al.~\cite{Bose2025}.
+Their starting point is the same atomic-scale coupling deficit quantified in Sec.~\ref{sec:coupling}: Weinberg's calculation~\cite{Weinberg1972} gives a spontaneous graviton emission rate $\Gamma_{\mathrm{spon}} \sim 10^{-40}$~Hz for the hydrogen $3d \to 1s$ transition---the matrix element we compute in Sec.~\ref{sec:matrix_element}.
+They circumvent it by moving to macroscopic scales, replacing the atomic scale $m_e a_0^2$ with $M L^2$: for a kg-scale, meter-scale bar the mass ratio alone gives $M/m_e \sim 10^{30}$ and the geometric ratio $(L/a_0)^2 \sim 10^{20}$, exceeding the atomic coupling by many tens of orders of magnitude.
+Even so, autonomous detection is not feasible: their proposal correlates quantum jumps in the resonator with \emph{classical} LIGO detections of the same event, with LIGO as the herald and the resonator probing whether the exchanged energy is quantized.
+This confirms the transducer gain hierarchy at all scales---Mechanism~A, regardless of mass and size, does not reach the strain sensitivity of Mechanism~C. The goal of such experiments is not gravitational wave astronomy but tests of quantum gravity, a distinct objective; a comprehensive review of massive quantum systems as probes of gravity is given by Bose et al.~\cite{Bose2025}.